achall36/RoxvilleRooster.github.io/pulp_game_setting_rules.md

 the Language interest.

 **Note:**
- You can come up with additional items that fit your PC, subject to the GM’s approval.
+ You can come up with additional items that fit your PC, subject to the GM's approval.
 A defining interest provides only a general knowledge of a topic and is not as detailed as someone who takes a specific Knowledge skill.